drobie22/RSS-Reborn-Installer/README.md

 1. Go to the [Releases](https://github.com/drobie22/RSS-Reborn-Installer/releases) page.
 2. Download the latest version of the `RSS-Reborn-Installer.exe`.
+   - If the download does not work, try the zip file.

 ### Step 3: Run the Installer